tiagocollot/backend-engineering-challenge/README.md

 ### Challenge Solution

-*The moving average helps to level the durantion data over a specified period by creating a constantly updated average delivery time.*
+*The moving average helps to level the duration data over a specified period by creating a constantly updated average delivery time.*

  *I have built a simple command line application that parses a stream of events and produces an aggregated output for a specified time period.
 In this case, I was interested in calculating, for every minute, a moving average of the translation delivery time for the last 10 minutes with the following input data:*